-The Japanese watchmaking brand has recently introduced yet another member of its line of accurate and not particularly expensive pilot watches.
-Called Seiko Solar Pilot Alarm Chronograph (ref.
-SSC009), the new timekeeper offers a loud alarm, a Breitling-style slide rule, as well as a 60-minute chronograph accurate up to 1/5th of a second.
+Seiko has recently introduced yet another member of its line of accurate and not particularly expensive “aviators.”
+The 2011 Solar Pilot Alarm Chronograph (ref.
+SSC009) offers a loud alarm, a bidirectionally rotating Breitling-style slide-rule bezel, as well as a 60-minute chronograph accurate up to 1/5th of a second.

 By the way, according to official specifications, while fully charged, the watch can work in total darkness for as long as six months!
 And in case you forget to recharge it, there is a power depletion alert that will notify you when the watch will be about to stop.
 Well, if you suddenly went for a year-long trip around the world and forgot the timepiece either in its box or simply in your chest of drawers, then it’s probably a case of tough luck.
 However, if you simply leave the watch on your desk or some other place with plenty of ambient lighting, you are probably good: it will be enough to keep the watch up and running when you came back home.

 The traditional Breitling-inspired slide rule is also on its rightful place, although it is here mostly for decorative purposes: it is easier to use a converter in your cell phone than learning how to use the scale.

 Traditionally, the Japanese watchmaker equipped its Seiko Solar Pilot Chronograph with a “Hardlex” crystal: a hardened mineral glass.

 Although not as pleasant to look at as a sapphire crystal with proper anti-reflective treatment, and also more prone to scratches, Hardlex is nevertheless a lot tougher.
 The part will easily survive impacts that will shutter a sapphire crystal.

 Although looking massive on the pictures (probably thanks to a rather thin stainless steel bracelet,) the watch is not particularly large measuring just 43 millimeters in diameter.